gedeschaines/tutorial2x/README.md

  4. tutorial2rods.py - Uses non-linearized differential equations of motion for solid, dimensional, infinitely stiff mass rods connected by frictionless hinge joints.

- 5. tutorial2arm.py - 2R robotic arm dynamics with PyODE and Pygame.
+ 5. tutorial2arm.py - 2R robotic arm dynamics, as presented in reference \[8], simulated with PyODE and Pygame.

-A tutorial2eval.py Python script imported by tutorial2x.py and tutorial2bobs.py programs provides procedures for computing angular and linear accelerations from ODE modelled joints and bodies states for the compound double pendulum system.
+A tutorial2eval.py Python script imported by tutorial2x.py and tutorial2bobs.py programs provides procedures for computing angular and linear accelerations from ODE modeled joints' and bodies' states for the compound double pendulum system.

 The following two Python modules provide the Runge-Kutta integration functions and vector/matrix math functions utilized by each of the programs listed above.